marcosalvalaggio/edamame/README.md

 * **data**: A pandas dataframe.
 * **col**: A list of strings containing the names of columns to convert.

-Passing a dataframe and a list with columns name, the function transforms the types of the columns into "object".
+Passing a dataframe and a list with columns name, the function returns a dataframe with the columns transformed into an "object".

 ### Missing data